-Birding in La Crosse, WI
+Birding in the La Crosse Region

 La Crosse County and the surrounding areas are home to some of the best birdwatching locales in the Upper Midwest.
 From Bald Eagles, Tundra Swans, and Great Egrets on down to bluebirds, warblers, and sparrows, the area hosts a wide range of species sure to satisfy birders of every stripe.
 Fall is an especially active time of year, with several migrating species spending time in the region, so be sure to visit these places to catch a glimpse of your favorite visiting birds.

 This popular campground and park, located just three miles south of La Crosse, is open year-round and is a great place to spot raptors, waterfowl, and songbirds, including the Prothonotary Warbler.

 With over 400 acres of forests, meadows, and ravines, this beloved historical and cultural site attracts many species of birds, including the Black-billed Cuckoo and White-eyed Vireo.